loopbackio/loopback-next/docs/site/migration/models/mixins.md

 method/remote method mixins in LoopBack 3 to their equivalent implementations in LoopBack 4.

-For an understanding of how models in LoopBack 3 are now architectually decoupled into 3 classes (model, repository, and controller) please read [Migrating custom model methods](./methods.md).
+For an understanding of how models in LoopBack 3 are now architecturally decoupled into 3 classes (model, repository, and controller) please read [Migrating custom model methods](./methods.md).